-- 7. Let us consider a CIS with the following characteristics: - management fee: 3% - performance fee: 20% of the excess performance over S&P 500.
-This performance fee is accrued at each calculation of the net asset value but is paid to the fund manager at the end of each year.
+- 7. Let us consider a CIS with the following characteristics : - management fee ("base fee"): 3% - performance fee : 20% of the excess performance over S&P 500.
+This performance fee is accrued at each calculation of the net asset value but is paid to the fund operator at the end of each year.

-36 The "performance" of a fund should be understood in a very wide scope here.
+&lt;sup>37 The "performance" of a fund should be understood in a very wide scope here.
 It includes any income linked to the fund's assets (e.g. dividends) as well as capital appreciation.

-With the following assumptions:37
+With the following assumptions:

-- there are no subscriptions or redemptions during the periods considered - both the NAV and the S&P 500 follow simple trends: they either increase or decrease linearly
+- there are no subscriptions or redemptions during the periods considered - both the NAV and the S&P 500 follow simple trends : they either increase or decrease linearly